Harold Ashby Day

 With his departure from Ellington Ashby performed with Benny Goodman and Sy Oliver and frequently toured Europe engaging in occasional record dates.

-The “Duke Ellington Orchestra” perform live at Centennial Concert Hall in Winnipeg, Canada, May 25, 1973.
+The “Duke Ellington Orchestra” perform live at Centennial Concert Hall in Winnipeg, Canada, on May 25, 1973.

 Cootie Williams, trumpet